Last Updated on September 21, 2023

 I loved the drop slides!
 Honestly I think the person that invented them may have been a bit crazy, but they definitely add a little extra kick of adrenaline!
 The tube ones were more ‘comfortable’ than the open vertical slide that gives you a giant wedgie and sends a tidal wave of water up your nose!

-On top of these, there are also a couple of smaller ‘play’ structures that have a few more body slides, a lazy river and a water pool.
+On top of these, there are also a couple of smaller ‘play’ structures that have a few more body slides, a lazy river and a wave pool.
 The Kalahari’s wave pool isn’t as big as the one at the Wilderness, however tubes are allowed in it.
 It’s not very powerful though, the biggest waves are only in one corner and as you can imagine, this is where everyone gathers.

 The Kalahari has a couple of ‘pay to play‘ type attractions too.
 From a Flowrider surf simulator, a VR ‘snorkelling’ and a mermaid experience to a swim up bar in a hot tub (regular sized cocktails are $11).